Fathers day 2021: from Shah Rukh Khan to Abhishek Bachchan, the coolest dads in Bollywood | ExBulletin

 Fathers day 2021: from Shah Rukh Khan to Abhishek Bachchan, the coolest dads in Bollywood

-Father’s Day is here, and it’s time to celebrate every child’s unsung hero.
-We’ve put together a list of the coolest dads in Bollywood, giving insight into their time with the kids.
+daddy’s day is below, as well as it’s time to commemorate each child’s unsung hero.
+We’ve actually curated a checklist of the coolest dads in Bollywood, offering insight into their time with the kids.

 Saif Ali Khan